 Para-triathlon is divided up into categories based on the athletes’ physical impairment.
 Not every category gets contested in every Olympics.
 PTWC stands for wheelchair—both men and women will race in that category.
-PT6 is where those with visual impairments race (it used to be called PTVI), like many-time U.S. and world para-tri champ Aaron Scheidies, who will finally get a shot at racing in the Olympics.
+PT6 is where those with visual impairments race (it used to be called PTVI).
 PT2 is considered a severe impairment; PT5 is mild, like defending gold medalist Grace Norman, who is a below-knee amputee.
 All the categories are explained here.
 And you can meet the full U.S. Paralympic triathlon team here.

 How do I watch the Olympic triathlon events?

 In the U.S., the sole broadcaster is NBC.
 Nearly all of the events will be aired on one of NBC’s channels or streamed on the NBC Sports app or on Peacock.
 The triathlon races are slotted to be aired on USA and streamed on NBCOlympics.com.
 Details here.